wp-plugins/editorial-calendar/readme.txt

 = How do I change the first day of the week? =

 The editorial calendar follows the Week Starts On preference on the WordPress General Settings page.
-Just change the setting and the calendar will use that day of the week as the first one.
+Choose the day you want and the calendar will use that day as the first day of the week.

 = What languages does the calendar support? =

 The calendar is available in Croatian, Czechoslovakian, English, French, and Greek.

+= Can I add new languages? =

+Yes please!
+We are looking for translators.
+It only takes about 20 minutes.
+If you're interested please <a href="mailto:wp-edcal@googlegroups.com">contact us</a>.

 = How does the calendar work =